kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 with a standard set of labels.
 See [Well-Known Labels, Annotations and Taints](/docs/reference/labels-annotations-taints/) for a list of these.

 {{< note >}}
-The value of these labels is cloud provider specific and is not guaranteed to be reliable.
+The values of these labels are cloud provider specific and are not guaranteed to be reliable.
 For example, the value of `kubernetes.io/hostname` may be the same as the Node name in some environments and a different value in other environments.
 {{< /note >}}